 “It Was the Best of Sentences, It Was the Worst of Sentences: A Writer’s Guide to Crafting Killer Sentences,” by June Casagrande.
-The only book you really need to understand all the grammar necessary to write well.
-If you want to be a linguist, look elsewhere.
+The only book an older student really needs to understand all the grammar necessary to write well.
+If your student wants to be a linguist, look elsewhere.

 For Developing Numeracy

 The Saxon Math Series (early editions, ONLY, which emphasize brain work over calculator work for early math — it is worth the effort to hunt these down through Amazon, or elsewhere).
 Saxon math takes a robust, incremental approach to learning math, which does not merely get the student to the point that they “sort of get” the material, but to the point where they understand it so well that they can no longer get anything wrong.
 Superb pedagogy in this series.
 And again, we find it more than enough to use just the student textbooks for this series, though, depending upon the mentor’s skill in math, you may want the answer keys for upper level math: